 However, it’s still important to read the ingredients because every product is different.
 Find out the calorie count per serving, protein sources, and other nutrients.
 Ideally, a diet for the Great Dane should consist of at least 20 percent of protein as it’s vital for the growth of tissue and supports his general health.

 You should also find out if it includes ingredients to preserve joint health.
 The Great Dane is incredibly huge, so his joints need to work harder to support all that weight.
-When a food has nutrients for joint health, you actually help delay the onset of joint problems.
+When food has nutrients for joint health, you actually help delay the onset of joint problems.